 The Quality Constraints Audit is an integral part of the Functional Safety Assessment which is focused on all relevant quality documents and procedures, manufacturing and testing documentation relevant for the effective organizational management of functional safety, as required in IEC 61508-1.

-Functional Safety Assessment finalization and SIL certification
+Functional Safety Assessment Report and SIL certification

-Prior to Functional Safety Assessment finalization, it shall be overseen Functional Safety validation tests performed at client’s premises following the protocol detailed in the FS Test Procedure developed by the Certification Body in charge and provided to the manufacturer.
-The aim is proving that the product meets the specification for the overall safety function requirements and overall safety integrity requirements, considering the safety requirements definition and allocation.
+Prior to Functional Safety Assessment finalization, it shall be overseen Functional Safety validation tests performed at the client’s premises following the protocol detailed in the FS Test Procedure developed by the Certification Body in charge and provided to the manufacturer.
+The aim is to prove that the product meets the specification for the overall safety function requirements and overall safety integrity requirements, considering the safety requirements definition and allocation.

-Upon successful completion of product validation tests, the Certification Body issues the SIL Certificate accompanied by the Functional Safety Assessment report and the Functional Safety label with the unique identification code of the product.
+Upon successful completion of product validation tests, the Certification Body issues the SIL Certificate accompanied by the Functional Safety Assessment Report and the Functional Safety label with the unique identification code of the product.

 Did you find this helpful?
 To receive a quotation for a comprehensive SIL consulting